shirazkn/autonomous-atc/README.md

 **State** : A tuple that has enough information embedded in it, to render each time-step a Markov Decision Process.
 (Eg. for two aircrafts, it contains information about relative positions and headings of both aircrafts)<br><br>
 **Action** : The action taken at any time-step (Eg. change of heading by +5)<br><br>
-**Loss** : Inversely proportional to the 'reward' in reinforcement learning.
+**Loss** : Inversely proportional to 'reward' in reinforcement learning.
 ATC incurs a lower (or no) loss for more desirable conflict-resolution actions, and vice versa.<br><br>
 **Policy** : The relationship that maps the state to the optimal action at any CR time-step.<br><br>
 **Episode** : The set of events that take place before the problem 'resets' itself.
-(For eg. while learning to ride a bike, each time you fall can be thought of as the end of an episode).<br>
 Conflict-resolution lends itself very well to episodic learning, since the time-step when an aircraft leaves the air-traffic sector can be thought of as a terminal state.

 ***